nhejazi/ser2021_mediation_workshop/05-preliminaries-estimation.md

   these EIFs
 - And the specific form of the EIF may be found in papers in the references

 Note: the bias correction above may have an additional problem of returning parameter estimates outside of natural bounds.
 E.g., probabilities greater than one.
-A solution to this (not discussed in this workshop) is targeted minimum loss based estimation.
+A solution to this (not discussed in this workshop but implemented in some of the R packages) is targeted minimum loss based estimation.